Saucony’s marketing pitch: Has more Everun underfoot than ever before to make your longest run fly by.

 Besides the Triumph ISO 5, there are other shoe choices for different kind of runs.
 If you don’t mind a 4 mm offset, then the Saucony Kinvara 10 is a capable and versatile lightweight trainer.

 We’re not sure what’s going to happen to the Breakthru after the fourth version, but the latter is currently an option.
 Else, the New Balance Zante Pursuit is an excellent lightweight running shoe for fast training.
-The Saucony Type A8, the New Balance Hanzo S V2, and New Balance 1400V6 happen to be great race-day shoes.
+The Saucony Type A8, New Balance Hanzo S V2, and New Balance 1400V6 happen to be great race-day shoes.

 UPPER FIT QUALITY